-• Non-combustible, fire-rated vents or vents with 3mm screening • Combustible vents, not fire-rated or without 3mm screening (with exception of dryer vent)
+Non-combustible, fire-rated vents or vents with 3mm screening Combustible vents, not fire-rated or without 3mm screening (with exception vent) on of dryer

 4. Eaves

 Open eaves create vulnerabilities to embers and radiant heat.
 Consider enclosing eaves with properly fitted soffits and fascia to reduce the risk of embers and heat from reaching the wooden rafters of the home.